CarolBadea/OOP-Project/README.md

 # OOP-Project

-University Project for OOP classes, that uses OOP fundamental concepts to build an app for the organization of a contest.
+University Project for C++ OOP class, that uses OOP fundamental concepts to build an app for the organization of a contest.